Key precept: Freedom is the ability to choose one’s actions.

 We understand this is auto mechanics – to keep the car running we must keep gas in the tank, oil in the engine, air in the tires.
 The same idea is expressed in business, social work, ecology, politics, etc. as Systems Theory.

 In systems theory, it is argued that the only way to fully understand something is to understand the parts in relation to the whole.
 Systems thinking concerns an understanding of a system by examining the linkages and interactions between the elements that compose the entire system.
 By taking the overall system as well as its parts into account this paradigm offers us fresh insight that is not accessible through the more traditional reductionist approach.

 The opposite of Systems Theory is Chaos Theory.

-And this is what Adam #2 brought to all of creation as the unintended consequence of his/her choice.
+And this is what the Adams brought to all of creation as the unintended consequence of their choice to eat the fruit.

 “For the earnest expectation of the creature / creation waiteth for the manifestation of the sons of God.
 For the creature / creation was made subject to vanity / instability / ineffectiveness, not willingly / from what it had willed or chosen, but by reason of him who hath subjected the same in hope,

 Because [creation is one interconnected system] the creature / creation itself also shall be delivered from the bondage of corruption into the glorious liberty of the children of God.
 For we know that the whole creation [science is just catching up with this] groaneth and travaileth in pain together until now.
 And not only they, but ourselves also, which have the firstfruits of the Spirit, even we ourselves groan within ourselves, waiting for the adoption, to wit, the redemption of our body.”
 (Romans 8:19-23)

 What about you?
 Do you like having a good life, being productive, meeting your goals and having your plans come to fruition?